Clerin Zumwalt Legacy Circle

 Let us welcome you

 The Clerin Zumwalt Legacy Circle honors supporters who have included Audubon Canyon Ranch in their estate plans.
-If you name ACR in your estate plans—at any amount—you become a member of the Clerin Zumwalt Legacy Circle, by name or anonymously.
+If you name Audubon Canyon Ranch in your estate plans—at any amount—you become a member of the Clerin Zumwalt Legacy Circle, by name or anonymously.

-Every year, ACR thanks members of its Clerin Zumwalt Legacy Circle with a springtime appreciation luncheon on an ACR preserve.
+Every year, we thank members of our Clerin Zumwalt Legacy Circle with a springtime appreciation luncheon on an Audubon Canyon Ranch preserve.
 This event is by invitation only.

-The Legacy Circle is named in honor of Clerin “Zumie” Zumwalt, ACR’s first naturalist and a much-loved member of the ACR family.
+The Legacy Circle is named in honor of Clerin “Zumie” Zumwalt, our first naturalist and a much-loved member of the Audubon Canyon Ranch family.